akohan91/libak-salesforce-rest-api-framework/API_Reference.md

 This method is the entry point for processing incoming REST requests.
 It dynamically dispatches the request to the appropriate handler based on the HTTP method (GET, POST, PUT, PATCH, DELETE).
 If an unsupported HTTP method is received, it throws a `libak_RestFramework.MethodNotAllowedException`.

-- Returns: An instance of `libak_RestFramework.IRestResponse` representing the response to the REST request.
+- Returns: An instance of `libak_IRestResponse` representing the response to the REST request.
 - Throws: `libak_RestFramework.MethodNotAllowedException` - If the incoming HTTP method is not supported for this resource.

 #### `useUriTemplate(String uriTemplate)`